Financing Your Legal Education

 All eligible law students are offered this loan as part of their award package.
 Need is not a requirement, but a credit check is required.

-• The interest rate is 9.08% for loans disbursed on or after July 1, 2024 and before July 1, 2025.
+• The interest rate is 9.08% for loans disbursed on or after July 1, 2024, and before July 1, 2025.

 • Interest accrues on these loans while you are in school.

-• The loan origination fee is 4.228% for loans disbursed on or after October 1, 2020 and before October 1, 2025.
+• The loan origination fee is 4.228% for loans disbursed on or after October 1, 2020, and before October 1, 2025.
 For example, if you borrow $20,000 of this type of loan, $19,154 would be applied to your student account ($9,577 a semester).
-For assistance in calculating the origination fee please see the Federal Loan Revision Calculator.
+For assistance in calculating the origination fee, please see the Federal Loan Revision Calculator.

 • Approval for this loan is based on a credit check completed by the Department of Education at the time of origination.
-To qualify for a Graduate Plus Loan you must not have an adverse credit history.
-Borrowers who are denied the Graduate Plus loan will be asked to meet additional requirements to qualify.
+To qualify for a Graduate PLUS Loan, you must not have an adverse credit history.
+Borrowers who are denied the Graduate PLUS Loan, will be asked to meet additional requirements to qualify.

-• Please be sure to lift the security freeze on your credit before accepting the Graduate Plus loan to avoid any delay in disbursement.
+• Please be sure to lift the security freeze on your credit before accepting the Graduate PLUS Loan to avoid any delay in disbursement.

 Private Loans

-If you are not taking out federal loans, visit this webpage for information on paying for law school.
+Students can research private loan options at elmselect.
+If you are not taking out federal loans, visit this page for information on paying for law school.

 Institutional Scholarships (Merit-based Aid)